LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 which currently describes the interface input parameters, to describe the responses to triple pattern queries.

-We categorize our four categories, which will be explained hereafter:
+We categorize our three categories, which will be explained hereafter:
-Custom types, SHACL shapes, OWL restrictions, and SPARQL query mapping.
+Custom types, SHACL shapes, and SPARQL query mapping.

 ### Custom Types